Board of Directors

 James H. McPhee

-Vice Chair, Finance Committee.
-Senior Staff Analyst, Midstream & Marketing Division - Devon Energy Corp.; BA University of Michigan; member: Gas Processor's Association; National Energy Services Association; Houston Energy Association.
+Recently retired Senior Staff Analyst, Midstream & Marketing Division - Devon Energy Corp.; BA University of Michigan; member: Gas Processor's Association; National Energy Services Association; Houston Energy Association.
 Volunteer: United Way of Oklahoma Allocations Committee, Mark Twain Elementary School Tutoring Program; Carpenter Square Theater.

-Lawrence D. Reed
+Larry D. Reed

 Past Directors: